interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/exampleactivities.rst

 ---------------------

-The following Activities are browser based, but use Web Sockets so that the Activity code running in the browser can communicate with other Live Activities in the space.
-The web socket connection connects to the Live Activity which is running the web browser and server.
+The following Activities are browser based, but use Web Sockets so that the Activity code running in the browser can communicate with the Live Activity which is running it on the Space Controller.

 * interactivespaces.example.activity.web
 * interactivespaces.example.activity.web.javascript
 * interactivespaces.example.activity.web.python

+Pushing the Activate and Deactivate buttons will show different pictures.
+Pushing the button in the browser will send a message to the controlling Live Activity which will be printed in the Controller's logs.

+The first example is written in Java, the other two are written in Javascript and Python.

 Routable Activities
 ===================